Calvin Murray – 1990-1992

 Murray was selected to be a member of the U.S. National Team and played in the 1992 Barcelona Olympic Games.
 The year was capped off by the San Francisco Giants selecting Murray as the seventh overall pick in the draft for a much more lucrative contract than was offered three years before.

-"He had great talent all around, but his speed was number one," Harmon noted.
-"He is probably the fastest player to ever play here.
-His speed created havoc for the other team, and he played centerfield like no one else, and those are the things that got him to the major leagues, too."
+“He had great talent all around, but his speed was number one,” Harmon noted.
+“He is probably the fastest player ever to play here.
+His speed created havoc for the other team, and he played centerfield like no one else, and those are the things that got him to the major leagues, too.”

 “Calvin is an exciting player, very personable, and a great leader,” Coach Harmon remarked.
 “Everybody respects him, coaches and players – he was just born that way.”